kaijaygregory/CryptoClustering/README.md

 Screenshots
 Here are the screenshots of the elbow plots and scatter plots created during the project:

-![Elbow Plot for Original Scaled Data:]
-(/Users/kaijagregory/Desktop/Screenshot 2023-10-31 at 10.55.32 PM.png)
+![Elbow Plot for Original Scaled Data] (/Users/kaijagregory/Desktop/Screenshot 2023-10-31 at 10.55.32 PM.png)

-![Scatter Plot for Clustering with Original Scaled Data:]
-(/Users/kaijagregory/Desktop/Screenshot 2023-10-31 at 10.55.45 PM.png)
+![Scatter Plot for Clustering with Original Scaled Data] (/Users/kaijagregory/Desktop/Screenshot 2023-10-31 at 10.55.45 PM.png)

-![Elbow Plot for PCA Data:]
-(/Users/kaijagregory/Desktop/Screenshot 2023-10-31 at 10.55.55 PM.png)
+![Elbow Plot for PCA Data] (/Users/kaijagregory/Desktop/Screenshot 2023-10-31 at 10.55.55 PM.png)

-![Scatter Plot for Clustering with PCA Data:]
-(/Users/kaijagregory/Desktop/Screenshot 2023-10-31 at 10.56.06 PM.png)
+![Scatter Plot for Clustering with PCA Data] (/Users/kaijagregory/Desktop/Screenshot 2023-10-31 at 10.56.06 PM.png)

 __Conclusion__